abrie/e-quots/README.md

 ## Background

 Infection control is a serious concern in health care facilities.
 The [CDC](https://cdc.gov) and [APIC](http://https://www.apic.org) developed a set of [Infection Prevention Observation Tools](https://www.cdc.gov/infectioncontrol/tools/quots.html) to augment best practices.
-Known as QUOTS (Quick Observation Tools).
-The worksheets are available through the [CDC](https://www.cdc.gov/infectioncontrol/tools/quots.html) or [APIC](https://ipcobservationtools.site.apic.org/observation-tools-library/).
+Known as QUOTS (Quick Observation Tools), the tools are provided to the public as [PDF worksheets](https://www.cdc.gov/infectioncontrol/tools/quots.html).

 ## Motivation

-The worksheets provided by CDC are PDF documents.
-They must be printed, completed, and archived by hand.
-This project provides a paperless alternative.
+The worksheets provided by CDC are "fillable forms" with some basic tabulation features.
+This project aims to re-implement the worksheets as HTML forms, served through a small installable app.
+The goals are:

+1. Remove the dependency on proprietary software (Adobe Acrobat),
+2. Avoid dependencies on third-party App Stores (Google Play, Apple Store, etc),
+3. Implement additional, useful export and metric features.
+4. Provide a means for automatic updates.

-# E-QUOTS
+# Presenting: E-QUOTS

 This is a [PWA](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) implementation of the PDF-based [QUOTS](https://www.cdc.gov/infectioncontrol/tools/quots.html).